Dragon Quest VIII: Legacy

-The protagonist also appears as a playable character in the 2018 crossover fighting game Super Smash Bros.
+The protagonist appears as a playable character in the 2018 crossover fighting game Super Smash Bros.
 Ultimate.
-He is one of four Dragon Quest protagonists that collectively share a moveset and the moniker of "Hero".
-To further differentiate him from the other protagonists, he is referred to by the name "Eight".
-He was specifically included due to Dragon Quest VIII being the most popular entry outside of Japan.
-He was voiced in by Yūki Kaji in Super Smash Bros.
-Ultimate.
+He is one of four Dragon Quest protagonists that collectively share a moveset under the moniker of "Hero," alongside the protagonists of Dragon Quest III, IV, and XI.
+To further differentiate him from the other protagonists, he is also referred to by the name "Eight".
+He was specifically chosen due to Dragon Quest VIII being the most popular entry in the West at that point.
+The character would be voiced for the first time by Yuki Kaji who, according to Ultimate's director Masahiro Sakurai, said it was a dream of his to do voicework for both the Super Smash Bros. and Dragon Quest series.